 About the Artist

-I am a native of Pisgah Forest, North Carolina.
-Although I grew up drawing and making objects, I took other career paths.
-I worked as an architectural historian, in arts administration, and managed high complexity global projects for IBM.
-I hold degrees in American Studies from Davidson College and Information Systems, Cameron School of Business, UNCW.
+Angela Rowe is a native of Pisgah Forest, North Carolina.
+Although she grew up drawing and making objects, she took other career paths, working an architectural historian, in arts administration, and managing high complexity global projects for IBM.